 HOT SPRINGS NATIONAL PARK

-There are many things to do in Hot Springs Arkansas, but one of the most unique is exploring the national park’s thermal springs.
+There are many things to do in Hot Springs Arkansas, but one of the most unique is exploring the thermal springs at Hot Springs National Park.
 Historically, the area was once considered a sacred healing ground by many Native American tribes.
 Today, people from all over come to enjoy the therapeutic properties of the mineral-rich waters.

 Hot Springs National Park is situated in the Ouachita Mountains chain, and includes 20 acres of thermal springs.